oneblockmore/docs-1/tutorials/ballot.md

 Again, pretty close to what we've already seen.
 `pub fn`s, `Context`s, and all that.
-If you look closely, though, you'll see that `&self` has changed to `&mut self`, but this is just Rust's way to know that you want a mutable reference to `self`; it just _happens_ to be the case that modifying `self` will be persisted to storage.
+If you look closely, you'll see that `&self` has changed to `&mut self`, but this is just Rust's way to know that you want a mutable reference to `self`; it just _happens_ to be the case that modifying `self` will be persisted to storage.

 The other new thing here is error handling.
-In Rust, this is done by returning a [`Result<T, E>`](https://doc.rust-lang.org/std/result/index.html).
-The `T` type in both `Result`-returning functions is nothing: `()`, but we return string slices as errors to let the caller know what went wrong.
-Returning errors will _not_ revert the transaction, but panicking will.
-You can trigger a panic using the `panic!` macro (or, if you look closely, the overflowing arithmetic in `vote`).
+When the service encounters an error condition, it can return an `Err`.
+This will revert any pending changes to state and return the error message to the caller. _Note_: this will eventually change so failure is indicated by panicking with an error message (if you're curious, the reason for this was so the client and service had the same syntax, but it's kind of onerous writing `Ok(())` everywhere).

 A-okay, this is starting to look like a ballot service to me!